danyx23/elm-dropzone/README.md

 Provides helpers to make it easy to add a "dropzone" into a webapp and pass the the dropped files onto the [FileReader library](https://github.com/simonh1000/file-reader) to read.

+The library does not have a dependency on FileReader but at the moment using it with FileReader is the primary intended use case.

 A full example of how to use this library is provided in the FileReader library.
 The main points are:

 ### Store the DropZone.Model as part of your model